 It took self-forgiveness, taking risks, running experiments, making new friendships, kindling old passions, owning what it means to be Highly Sensitive (HSP), practising a holy trinity of self-compassion, EFT and gratitude, getting back on my spiritual path and, ultimately, connecting a LOT of dots.

-Life’s still no rose garden but I feel incredibly grateful, especially when I get elbow-deep into what it means to be a spiritual being having an all-too-human experience.
+Life’s still no rose garden but I feel incredibly grateful for what HAS blossomed, especially when I get elbow-deep into what it means to be a spiritual being having an all-too-human experience.

-I’m now in Act Three (hero returns from a shitty time fighting/taming/rehoming demons and dragons, a bit older and bit knackered but ultimately wiser.
+I’m now in Act Three (hero returns from a lousy time fighting/taming/re-homing demons and dragons – a bit older and bit knackered, but ultimately wiser.
 Or something).

-I find joy in the little things again, and nothing makes me happier than messing about and being creative – be it with words and making funnies (like I said, Mr Jones has a LOT to answer for), with my hands (designing and sewing clothes is a passion), or with ideas.
+I find joy in the little things, and nothing makes me happier than messing about and being creative – be it with words and making funnies (like I said, Mr Jones has a LOT to answer for), with my hands (designing and sewing clothes is a passion), or with ideas.

 But what I love most is holding space with other smart, sensitive individuals to help them connect more with themselves and others.

 Writing & Production credits